mattjmoran/resume/pages/checklist.md

   relevant to the job posting
 - Avoid a broad list that could suggest a lack of specialization
 - Prioritize skills mentioned in the job posting
-- Omit common or basic skills that most candidates have (git, Jupyter notebooks, Excel, etc.)
+- Omit common or basic skills that most candidates have (Git, Jupyter notebooks, Excel, etc.)
 - Organize and order your skills logically (e.g., by category like "Languages," "Frameworks," "Databases")